matheusd/goto-github/README.md

-domain under their control (while providing the actual contents on some third party content distribution platform) is **not** in fact being vain: they are in fact asserting **their** (the author's) authority over that package and trying to make life easier for their users on the inevitable future where that the content distribution platform ceases to exist.
+domain under their control (while providing the actual contents on some third party content distribution platform) is **not** in fact being vain: they are in fact asserting **their** (the author's) authority over that package and trying to make life easier for their users for the inevitable future date when the content distribution platform ceases to exist.